 Building sustainable, liveable and inclusive industrial estates for tomorrow

-In June 2025, Minister for National Development Chee Hong Tat launched the Urban Redevelopment Authority’s (URA) Draft Master Plan 2025 (DMP2025) exhibition – a showcase of Singapore’s land use development for the next 10 – 15 years.
-A result of extensive public engagement, DMP2025 is shaped around four themes: (i) Shaping a happy healthy city; (ii) Enabling sustainable growth; (iii) Strengthening urban resilience and; (iv) Stewarding our nature and heritage.
+In June 2025, URA launched the Draft Master Plan 2025 (DMP2025), Singapore's land use vision for the next 10 to 15 years.
+Shaped through extensive public engagement, DMP2025 is built around four themes: a happy, healthy city; sustainable growth; urban resilience; and stewarding nature and heritage.

 “Reimagining Former Jurong Bird Park & Jurong Hill” Ideas Competition